cwreed/cv/src/modules/research.typ

   description: list(
-    [Assisted with field and laboratory data collection for experiments studying the ecological function, formation, and rapid measurement of soil organic carbon], [Conducted meta-analysis of long-term experiments to quantify the mediating effect of soil organic carbon on the relationship between conservation agriculture practices and crop yield stability], ),
+    [Assisted with field and laboratory data collection for experiments studying the ecological function, formation, and rapid measurement of soil organic carbon], [Conducted meta-analysis (data collection, statistical analysis) of long-term experiments to quantify the mediating effect of soil organic carbon on the relationship between conservation agriculture practices and crop yield stability], ),